 - bandpass filtered shot gathers to low (but no need for ultra low) frequencies

-- accurate source wavelet estimate
+- extracted source wavelet

 At this point, the velocity optimisation feedback loop can commence.
 For the longest length-scale initial updates the lowest usable frequency in the data is sought, which for streamer acquisition is usually no lower than 4Hz.